 The lower 15 to 20 mm of the cutting can be 'wounded' to encourage root formation over a larger area; this is done by removing a small sliver of bark with a sharp knife, as shown in the diagram.

 Root initiation can often be assisted by use of certain hormone preparations.
 The most common is Indole butryic acid (IBA) although Naphthalene acetic acid (NAA) is also used, sometimes in combination with IBA.
-These hormones are commonly available in a talc-based powder form and are applied to the base of the cutting, as shown in the accompanying photo.
+These hormones are commonly available in a talc-based, powder form and are applied to the base of the cutting, as shown in the accompanying photo.
 The 'medium' strength is recommended for most applications.
-Liquid or gel preparations can sometimes be obtained and many experienced propagators regard these (particularly the liquid form) as being more effective than the powders.
+Liquid or gel preparations are also available and many experienced propagators regard these as being more effective than the powdered form.

 |Applying a talc-based hormone powder